MicrosoftDocs/sdk-api/sdk-api-src/content/wmcontainer/nf-wmcontainer-imfasfindexer-getflags.md

 ### -param pdwFlags [out]

-Receives a bitwise OR of zero or more flags from the <a href="https://docs.microsoft.com/windows/desktop/api/wmcontainer/ne-wmcontainer-mfasf_indexerflags">MFASF_INDEXER_FLAGS</a> enumeration.
+Receives a bitwise OR of zero or more flags from the [MFASF_INDEXER_FLAGS](/windows/win32/api/wmcontainer/ne-wmcontainer-mfasf_indexer_flags)a> enumeration.

 ## -returns